Today we’ll be reviewing one of Roland’s most popular portable digital pianos, the Roland FP-30.

 The jack can is used for connecting the sustain pedal that comes with the piano.
 Sustain pedals from other brands should also work, but they should have 1/4” plug.

-For about 100$ Roland offers the KSC-70 furniture stand, which is a great stationary solution for the FP-30.
+Specifically for the FP-30, Roland designed the KSC-70 furniture-style stand, which is a great stationary solution for home-based musicians.

-A more portable and affordable option would be to buy an X-type or Z-type stand, which are much easier to move around and also quite cheap.
+A more portable and affordable option would be an X-type or Z-style stand, which are much easier to move around and put away when not in use.

 Here are a few great X-type stands for the FP-30: